Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 ### Location of this Condition (for Developers)
-This behavior is part of the <a href="https://github.com/Innoactive/Basic-Interaction-Component" target="_blank">Basic-Interaction</a> component.
-The file is located <a href="https://github.com/Innoactive/Basic-Interaction-Component/blob/develop/Runtime/Conditions/UsedCondition.cs" target="_blank">here</a>.
+This behavior is part of the [Basic-Interaction](https://github.com/Innoactive/Basic-Interaction-Component) component.
+The file is located [here](https://github.com/Innoactive/Basic-Interaction-Component/blob/develop/Runtime/Conditions/UsedCondition.cs).